-In short, monuments ought also to try a little harder, as we must all do nowadays! - Robert Musil
+In short, monuments ought also to try a little harder, as we must all do nowadays! - Robert Musil 36

 Of course, Musil's tone is arch, and so his irony cuts two ways.
 The passivity of traditional monuments is, for many of us, unsatisfactory.
 Today's consumers of culture expect interactivity, spectacle, and novelty.
-Those historical artifacts which depend upon a one's personal knowledge have little chance to compete with other, less demanding (and more stimulating) attractions in the cultural landscape.
+Those historical artifacts which depend upon one's personal knowledge have little chance to compete with other, less demanding (and more stimulating) attractions in the cultural landscape.

 Recent monuments and memorials throughout the world have taken up the challenge, incorporating theatrical techniques and methods derived from commercial marketing.
-Yet, for those monuments which hope to engage society beyond a single focus-group, those new presentation technologies must still remain subject to wider considerations of environmental and urban design.
+Yet, for those monuments which hope to engage a society broader than a single focus-group, those new presentation technologies must still remain subject to wider considerations of environmental and urban design.
 Even new monuments stand somewhere, and that "somewhere" remains the critical factor in the public's relationship to them.

-&lt;sup>35 Karsten Harries, The Ethical Function of Architecture (Cambridge: The MIT Press, 2000), p.
-4.
+35 Karsten Harries, The Ethical Function of Architecture (Cambridge: The MIT Press, 2000), 4.

-&lt;sup>36 Musil, R., "Monuments," Posthumous Papers of a Living Author (Hygiene, Colorado: Eridanos Press, 1987), trans.
-Peter Wortsman, p.
-63.
+36 Musil, R., "Monuments," Posthumous Papers of a Living Author, trans.
+Peter Wortsman (Hygiene, Colorado: Eridanos Press, 1987), 63.

 Here, therefore, is the second implication of Musil's irony: Our engagement with memory must take for granted our own effort "nowadays" and our efforts tomorrow.
-Doing so should reflect awareness that public memorials are only partial (and impermanent) answers for what we seek through commemoration.
-As described elsewhere in this essay, the construction of meta-narratives about conflicting counterspeech is deliberately open-ended.
-Likewise, the intra-contextualization of existing monuments into new urban development takes for granted the reality of re-development in the future.
-Like the markers on our city maps, our monuments may point out to us particular ideas, concepts, or considerations.
-How we get to them and how we proceed are, for all practical purposes, unspecified.
+Doing so should reflect awareness that public memorials are only partial (and impermanent) answers for what we seek through commemoration 37.
+As described elsewhere in this essay, the construction of meta-narratives about conflicting counterspeech is necessarily open-ended.
+Likewise, the intra-contextualization of existing monuments into new urban development takes for granted the inevitability of re-development in the future.
+Like the markers on our city maps, our monuments may point out to us particular ideas, concepts, or socially-endorsed goals.
+But how we attain them remains, of course, for city-dwellers of the future to determine.

-&lt;sup>37 Huyssen, op. cit., p.
-6. "We need both past and future to articulate our political, social, and cultural dissatisfactions with the present state of the world."
+37 Huyssen, op. cit., 6.
+"We need both past and future to articulate our political, social, and cultural dissatisfactions with the present state of the world."